ServiceNow to acquire Belgian configuration management startup Sweagle – TechCrunch

 ServiceNow claims that there can be as many as 50,000 different configuration elements in a single enterprise application.
 Sweagle has designed a configuration data management platform with machine learning underpinnings to help customers simplify and automate that complexity.
 Configuration errors can cause shutdowns, security issues and other serious problems for companies.

-Sweagle was founded in 2017 and raised $4.05 million on a post valuation of $11.88 million, according to Pitchbook data.
+Sweagle was founded in 2017 and raised $4.05 million on a post-valuation of $11.88 million, according to PitchBook data.

-The company is part of a growing pattern of early stage startups being sucked up by larger companies during the pandemic including VMware acquiring Ocatarine and Atlassian buying Halp in May and NetApp snagging Spot earlier this month..
+The company is part of a growing pattern of early-stage startups being sucked up by larger companies during the pandemic, including VMware acquiring Ocatarine and Atlassian buying Halp in May and NetApp snagging Spot earlier this month.

 This is the third acquisition for ServiceNow this year, all involving AI underpinnings.
 In January it bought Loom Systems and Passsage AI.
 The deal is expected to close in Q3 this year, according to ServiceNow.